DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 83 - 05.07.2026.md

 **Inventory**
 ```
-+ Wreath for Vasilka's brother
++/- Wreath for Vasilka's brother

 ```

 **Start Here**
 - Marzana has escaped.
 The abbott is pursuing.
 - SCHLURP!
 - Vasilka gives wreath/necklace to give to her "brother".
+- Esmerelda